 Marine Mammal Stranding Guide

 I am honored to have been part of the Eastern Caribbean Cetacean Network.
-I was able to contribute the detailed jaw and teeth illustrations to this guide.
+I was able to contribute to trainings, scientific literature and community conversations, as well as provide detailed jaw and teeth illustrations to this guide.
 Often with stranded animals, all that is left are the skeletal remains which hold a treasure trove of information.